dev-partners/devpartners.io/_opportunities/software-developer.md

 - Experience with Redis or Elasticache
 - Ability to quote lines from the _The Office_ in everyday situations

+### Most Important

+We are looking for someone with the right skills, of course.
+But ultimately, the most important thing we look for in a candidate is a passion for producing great software, the willingness to learn (regardless of experience or skill level), and a great attitude.
+We would rather have someone who has slightly less experience, but will make up for it with a dedication for growth and good work ethic.

 ### Responsibilities

 The selected candidate will be responsible for collaborating with other team members to create interactive web applications.